|

 and have removable wiring cores.

 missing from the set.
-The wiring of each wheel and the positions
+The wiring of each rotor and the positions

 of the advance blocking pins, are specified in the table below.